JS2 block viewer

 • We make an array [10, 20, 30] and store it somewhere in memory.

-• copy is assigned a reference pointing at the same memory as list
+• copy is assigned a reference pointing at the same location in memory as list

 At this stage in the program, list and copy point to the same location in memory.